 Okta has built a robust integration network with most of the popular software apps.
 This makes is a competitive player in a market which includes Microsoft (NASDAQ:MSFT), Oracle (NYSE:ORCL), and Ping Identity.

-As you can see below, Okta's revenue growth has been exceptional over the last year, growing from quarterly revenue of $315.5 million, to $451.8 million.
+As you can see below, Okta's revenue growth has been impressive over the last two years, growing from quarterly revenue of $234.7 million in Q4 FY2021, to $510 million.

-Guidance for the next quarter indicates Okta is expecting revenue to grow 32.3% year on year to $464 million, slowing down from the 61.3% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 30.9% over the next twelve months.
+Guidance for the next quarter indicates Okta is expecting revenue to grow 22.9% year on year to $510 million, slowing down from the 65.3% year-over-year increase in revenue the company had recorded in the same quarter last year.
+For the upcoming financial year management expects revenue to be $2.16 billion at the midpoint, growing 16.4% compared to 42.9% increase in FY2023.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Okta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69.5% in Q2.
+Okta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.7% in Q4.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Okta burned through $24.1 million in Q2, increasing the cash burn by 543% year on year.
+Okta's free cash flow came in at $72 million in Q4, up 1.33 thousand% year on year.

 Is Now The Time?

 When considering Okta, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-Although Okta is not a bad business, it probably wouldn't be one of our picks.
+We cheer for everyone who is making the lives of others easier through technology, but in case of Okta we will be cheering from the sidelines.
 Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
 Unfortunately, its gross margins aren't as good as other tech businesses we look at.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.